markybuilds/nba-stat-projections/memory-bank/activeContext.md

 - Alert triggers have been verified across all test scenarios

 ### Current Priorities
-1. **Knowledge Transfer**: Schedule and conduct team demonstration session
-2. **Production Deployment**: Coordinate with operations team for deployment window
-3. **Project Closure**: Obtain stakeholder sign-off and archive project artifacts
+1. **Day-by-Day Execution of Action Plan**: Follow the comprehensive action plan to ensure all activities are completed on schedule
+2. **Knowledge Transfer Initiation**: Send the team demonstration email today and begin scheduling process
+3. **Deployment Coordination**: Prepare for sending the deployment coordination email and scheduling pre-deployment meeting

 ### Next Actions
-1. Send team demonstration email to schedule the session
+1. ✅ Send team demonstration email to all required participants (Completed June 24)
-2. Conduct the presentation using the prepared slides
-3. Coordinate with operations team for production deployment
-4. Follow the deployment checklist for implementation
-5. Obtain stakeholder sign-off
-6. Complete project completion certificate
-7. Archive project artifacts
+2. ✅ Set up calendar poll for team demonstration (Completed June 24)
+3. Monitor responses to team demonstration email (In Progress)
+4. Send calendar invites for team demonstration based on initial responses (Tomorrow, June 25)
+5. Follow up with non-responders to team demonstration email (Wednesday, June 26)
+6. Send deployment coordination email to operations team (Wednesday, June 26)

 ## Project Reference